-Our school’s annual Fall Fest is held around Halloween and features fun stations such as bouncy house, ring toss, haunted house, pumpkin decorating, cakewalk, costume contest, dance party, and photo booth.
-The Fall Fest is open to all ages and anyone who loves to have fun.
+Our school’s annual Fall Fest is held in late October and features fun stations such as classic carnival games, haunted house, pumpkin decorating, cupcake walk, costume contest, silly races, and photo booths.
+The Fall Fest is free and open to all ages and anyone who loves to have fun.
 Costumes are encouraged.

 Every October, beginning on Parent Conference Day, the Maplewood Library hosts a week-long Scholastic Book Fair fundraiser.

 Every December, BookPeople hosts an in-store book fair fundraiser for Maplewood Library.
 We receive 20% of all sales after customers show their Maplewood In-Store Book Fair flier at checkout.